Frequently Asked Questions

 When I was in Y3 and Y4 at my primary school I had a wonderful teacher.
 Her name was Miss Cox.
 She made me feel that writing stories was special and also that sometimes I was quite good at it.
 Also, I have always loved using my imagination.
 Writing is a very powerful thing – you can make anything you want happen when you write a story!

 Do you ever visit schools?

 I visit schools all the time.
 I travel all over the UK and abroad.
 If your school wants to contact me to try and organise a visit they should contact SPEAKING OF BOOKS - 0208 858 6616 – e-mail:<email@example.com> or they can leave me a message on the Message Board of this website.

 Where do you live?

-I live in a small town near Bath, in Somerset.
-It has a lovely river running through the centre and I often walk down to the little cafe in the middle of town and sit outside and watch life go by.
-I am surrounded by great countryside and I often go for long walks and spot deer, foxes, and all sorts of birds.
+I live in a village near Bath, in Somerset.
+It has a lovely river running through the nearby fields and a beautiful National Trust property close by too.
+It has a wonderful garden where my grandchildren can run around and we have picnics there in the summer.
+I am surrounded by great countryside and I often go for long walks and think about stories - and all sorts of other things too.
 There is even a herd of alpacas nearby, in case I want to knit a jumper!